 The modern-day farm relies heavily on diversification to keep the business strong.
-Along with their feed yard and cow-calf herd, their operation raises corn, alfalfa and wheat - crops that are nutrient rich and play a positive role in giving back to the soil.
+Along with their feedyard and cow-calf herd, their operation raises corn, alfalfa and wheat - crops that are nutrient-rich and play a positive role in giving back to the soil.

-Just across the street from the yard, Ferry points out the just visible peak of the private duck club that the operation works with to help manage a thriving wildlife population.
-For Oklahoma native Frey, it was a whole new world.
+Just across the street from the yard, Ferry points out the just-visible peak of the private duck club that the operation works with to help manage a thriving wildlife population.